-As can be seen, BHA and EHRA average rents were substantially below the national average in all cases and £9 to £16 a week less than the rents charged by GHA.
+As can be seen, BHA and EHRA average rents were substantially below the national average.

 Rent Restructure 2020/23

 BHA has implemented a new rent structure, effective from 1 April 2020.
 This was carried out because BHA's existing rent structure had become complex and difficult to understand.
 BHA also wished to address differences between the original stock and additional properties purchased through stock transfer.